landislab/landislab.github.io/home/index.md

 # News

 *Oct 2022*<br> New review out on modeling the evolution of intimate ecological interactions among species using cophylogenetic methods.
-Read more [here](http://www.annualreviews.org/eprint/X7RXSJIBD5WENU8J45HA/full/10.1146/annurev-ecolsys-102320-112823).
+Read more [here](http://www.annualreviews.org/eprint/X7RXSJIBD5WENU8J45HA/full/10.1146/annurev-ecolsys-102320-112823).<br>Thanks to the WUSTL Incubator for Transdisciplinary Futures for funding our new project on viral phylogeography.
+In collaboration with Krista Milich (Anthropology) and Dave Wang (Pathology & Immunology).
+Read more [here](https://sites.wustl.edu/phylovirus/).

 *Sep 2022*<br> Sean McHugh has officially joined our group as a new PhD student.
 Sean is interested in how ecological traits evolve among phylogenetic lineages.
 Welcome, Sean!